Brebl/minifier/README.md

 g++ main.cpp -o minifier
 sudo ln -s \`pwd\`/minifier /usr/local/bin/minifier

-Or, use your favorite compiler.
-Pretty standard library stuff.
-No additional dependencies.

 ## Example usage
 ### Arguments
 Give this program as an argument the filename you want to minify.